-I believe it was the writings of Henri Nouwen that first made me think about the blessings of Jesus as the stages of healing the mind.
+I believe it was the writings of Henri Nouwen that first made me think about the blessings Jesus talked about (also known as The Beatitudes) as the stages of healing from old wounds and the process of forgiveness.
 This has also been part of my journey.
-His ways are not our ways.
-Jesus’ kingdom is a kingdom upside down.

 Blessed are the poor in spirit, for theirs is the kingdom of heaven.

 We come to a point where we realize we do not have what we need to fix our lives by ourselves.
 We definitely do not have it all together.
 This is good!
 It feels awful, but it is a vital step in accessing the kingdom of God.
 We enter humbly and not with a sense of entitlement.
 It feels like loss.
 It feels like that moment when you think you’ve reached the bottom of the stairs, but your foot continues to fall.
 Old temporary foundations fail and we feel like there is no place left to stand.